 Keywords:

-Sargassum, Remote Sensing, Caribbean Sea, Pelagic Seaweed, Floating Macroalgae, MODIS, MERIS, Ocean Color Satellites, Floating Algal Index, Maximum Chlorophyll Index
+Remote Sensing, Pelagic Seaweed, Floating Macroalgae, MODIS, MERIS, Ocean Color Satellites, Floating Algal Index, Maximum Chlorophyll Index

 II.
 Introduction

-Caribbean nations are increasingly interested in the origin and drivers of the pelagic seaweed Sargassum, which has inundated their shorelines in recent years and caused both economic and environmental concerns.
+Caribbean nations are becoming increasingly interested in the origin and drivers of the pelagic seaweed Sargassum, which has inundated their shorelines in recent years and caused both economic and environmental concerns.
 In particular, observers have reported higher than normal levels of Sargassum since 2011, with levels reaching a critical high in 2015.
 In a survey of 21 marine researchers, 71% (15/21) agreed or highly agreed that the amount of Sargassum in the Caribbean in 2015 was significantly higher than in previous years, although they also reported major Sargassum events occurring in the previous four years (See Section IX).

 At moderate levels, Sargassum has many important functions in marine ecosystems.
 Laffoley et al. (2011) write that Sargassum often completes its entire life cycle at sea, making it the only holopelagic seaweed in the world.
 The floating mats provide a critical habitat for a diverse set of species, from the highly adapted Sargassum Anglerfish to juvenile sea turtles.
-These pelagic ecosystems are also thought to be critical destinations for migratory species, such as whales and tunas, and to provide nutrient cycling to the ocean floor.
+These pelagic ecosystems are also thought to be critical destinations for migratory species, such as whales and tunas, and for nutrient cycling to the ocean floor.
 Furthermore, beached Sargassum provides shelter to sea turtle hatchlings and reduces shoreline erosion (Laffoley et al., 2011).

 During significant influxes, Sargassum detrimentally affects nearshore ecosystems and the economies of coastal communities.
 The large mats flood shallow bays and reefs, compressing sand and trapping sea turtles in their nests.
 One observer in Belize describes, “When the Sargassum comes...and stays there for months and starts to rot, everything dies - sea grass, crabs, conch, snail, fish, the list goes on,” and another reports “fish and crustacean kills” in the British Virgin Islands (See Section IX).
 Additionally, in a region where tourism is economically vital, tourists are deterred by seaweed-covered beaches and the smell of decomposing biomass.
 The tourist industry has faced a considerable financial burden, as many tourists have cancelled trips within these regions.
 Heavy machinery has been used in some locations to clear the beaches, further exacerbating the ecological problems.
 Although there has been a slight increase in employment by local governments for the hand-removal of Sargassum, this funding for the emergency removal has imposed a financial burden on both local and national governments.